songweizhi/MetaCHIP/README.md

 1. [**GTDB-Tk**](https://github.com/Ecogenomics/GTDBTk) is recommended for taxonomic classification of input genomes.
 Only the first two columns ('user_genome' and 'classification') in GTDB-Tk's output file are needed.

-1. Please make sure the ID of sequences/contigs in your input genomes are **LESS than 22 letters** .
-You can use the "**rename_seqs**" module to rename sequences, see more details with `MetaCHIP rename_seqs -h`.

 1. Options for argument '-r' in the PI and BP modules can be any combinations of d (domain), p (phylum), c (class), o (order), f (family), g (genus) and s(species).